glnmario/GenBench.github.io/_pages/visualisations.md

 ### Individual axes over time

-Plot the development of individual axes over time.
+Visualise how distribution over the axes values changes over time.

-NB: goal is to include check-boxes like on the citation page, so that different plots can be 'generated' by the reader.
+Use the radio buttons to indicate which axis you would like to view, and to choose how to normalise your plot.

 <div>
   <iframe id="barplot_time_outer" style="height:750px;width:100%;border:none" scrolling=no frameborder="0" src="/visualisations/barplot_time.html"></iframe>